 Next time you have the type of interaction that warms your heart and soul, write about it in your journal.
 Bring this feeling back when you are feeling anxious and stressed.
 Sit with those feelings and witness an immediate shift in your energy and stress levels.
-This practice will help you to manifest more of the “warm and fuzzy” feelings in your day to day.
+This practice will help you to manifest more of the “warm and fuzzy” feelings in your day-to-day.

 6. Gratitude Practice

 This practice will depend on you, as it must feel authentic and be a practice that you genuinely connect with.
-This might be keeping a gratitude journal or a simple list of things you are grateful for each night before bed or in the morning upon waking.
+It might be keeping a gratitude journal or a simple list of things you are grateful for each night before bed or in the morning upon waking.
 Develop a practice that makes sense for you.
 I use the five minute journal.

-7. Meditation and Mindfullness
+7. Meditation and Mindfulness

 Last but certainly not least, developing a meditation practice is quite helpful.
 Remember that it is a practice and might not come easy at first, but is one that should include deep breathing and self-compassion.
 There are many ways to explore this process, so choose the one that most speaks to you.
-For me – it’s not limited to sitting in stillness and focusing on breathing exercises – I could be in a meditative state even while cooking with my daughter or during a class in the gym.
+For me – it’s not limited to sitting in stillness and focusing on breathing exercises.
+I could be in a meditative state even while cooking with my daughter or during a class in the gym.
 What happens to us when we meditate our brain transitions from a high beta state – where we are living in our head to alpha and theta state – a relaxed alert state of awareness.
 As these two states expand we drop deeper and able to access intuition and gain insights.
 It is really about coming back to the present moment awareness away from our thoughts and fears.

 Being conscious of protecting your own mental and physical energy is important, as there are many factors in life that can drain us, which often leads to underlying anxiety and stress.
 Practice decluttering your home and your life, both energetically and physically.
-Other daily practices that can help are Epsom salt baths, infra red saunas and cleaning your physical space of clutter.
-Meeting with a friend, doing some volunteer work, acupuncture, visualization and more.
+Other daily practices that can help are Epsom salt baths, infrared saunas, and cleaning your physical space of clutter.
+Meeting with a friend, doing some volunteer work, acupuncture, visualization, and more.

 By incorporating some of these simple practices, you can be on your way to less anxiety, a calmer and more authentic and joyful “you.”

-Are you ready to call some “present” moment awareness in your life ?
+Are you ready to call some “present” moment awareness in your life?

 Let me know what has worked for you?